-ISA consists of a number of "triggers"-activity which, if carried out, would be considered violations of ISA and could cause a firm or entity to be sanctioned in accordance with ISA's provisions.
+ISA consists of a number of "triggers"-transactions with Iran that would be considered violations of ISA and could cause a firm or entity to be sanctioned under ISA's provisions.
 ISA provides a number of different sanctions that the President could impose that would harm a foreign firm's business opportunities in the United States.
-ISA does not, and probably could not legally or practically, compel any foreign government to take any specific action against one of its firms.
+ISA does not, and probably could not, legally or practically compel any foreign government to take any specific action against one of its firms.

-ISA requires the President to sanction companies (entities, persons) that make an "investment" of more than \$20 million in one year in Iran's energy sector, \ or that sell to Iran weapons of mass destruction (WMD) technology or "destabilizing numbers and types" of advanced conventional weapons. \ ISA is primarily targeting foreign firms, because American firms are already prohibited from investing in Iran under the 1995 trade and investment ban discussed earlier.
+ISA requires the President to sanction companies (entities, persons) that make an "investment" of more than \$20 million in one year in Iran's energy sector, or that sell to Iran weapons of mass destruction (WMD) technology or "destabilizing numbers and types" of advanced conventional weapons.
+ISA is primarily targeting foreign firms, because American firms are already prohibited from investing in Iran under the 1995 trade and investment ban discussed earlier.